Access control rules

 |

-For more information, see Configure HTTP Response Pages.
+For more information, refer to HTTP response pages.

-The Interactive Block and Interactive Block with reset actions give web users a choice to continue to their intended destinations.
+The Interactive Block and Interactive Block with reset actions are access control rule actions that give web users a choice to continue to their intended destinations.

 If a user bypasses the block, the rule mimics an allow rule.
 Therefore, you can associate interactive block rules with file and intrusion policies, and matching traffic is also eligible for network discovery.